CartoDB/turbo-carto/README.md

 }
 ```

-You can use the same approach but specifying the mapping type to be an equality (see [examples/readme/example-1.css](./examples/readme/example-1.css)):
+You can use the same approach but specifying the mapping type to be an equality:

 ```css
 #selector {